octave-online/octave-online-server/containers/README.md

 [Docker Compose](https://docs.docker.com/compose/) lets you configure and run multiple containers from a single configuration file.
 Octave Online Server ships with *containers/oos-quick-start/docker-compose.yml* to get you off the ground quickly.

+:bangbang: **Important:** With this installation method, Octave sessions are sandboxed from the host machine, but they are *not* sandboxed from each other or from the network!
+You ***should not*** use this installation method if you plan to make Octave Online Server open to untrusted users.
+The intended audience for the Docker Compose version of Octave Online Server are research labs and other environments where users are known and trusted.

 ### Installing Docker Compose

 1. [Install Docker Engine](https://docs.docker.com/engine/install/)